sparkyb/pype/readme.txt

 expect it to...or at least the way I expect it to.
 That is the way I wrote it.
 As a result, you don't get much help in using it (mostly because I am lazy).
-There was a discussion of a PyPE wiki a long time ago, but that will likely never happen.
+There was a discussion of a PyPE wiki a long time ago, but that will likely never happen (I've lost contact with the people who initially put forward the wiki idea, and I have no interest in starting or maintaining one).

 The majority of the things that this editor can do are in the menus.
-Hot-keys for things that have them are listed next to their menu items, and you can both rename menu items and change their hotkeys via Options->Change Menus and Hotkeys.
+Hotkeys for things that have them are listed next to their menu items, and you can both rename menu items and change their hotkeys via Options->Change Menus and Hotkeys.